Hidden-Histories/Public-Resources/documentation/CreatingAssetBundles.md

 **Aways use the Unity Hub to open a project,** so you can make sure the proper Unity Version is used to open it.
 - Start the Unity Hub
 - Click **ADD**
-- Select the **project folder** of your unzipped template from your hard drive.
+- Select the **project folder** of your template from your hard drive.
 - It will appear in the projects list.
 Click to open.

 .